If you want to close deals, you need sales decks.

-Simple Visual Diagrams.
-As sales people, we aren’t trained in art, because art is not our job.
-However, communication is our job.
-Visuals are the most efficient way to do that job because our brains process visual information 60,000x faster than text, and retain 4X more information they see vs. read.
+Visuals are an incredibly efficient and memorable way to convey information, because our brains process visual information 60,000x faster than text.
+And we retain 4X more information we see vs. read.

-Even without an art training, here are some examples of simple visual layouts that work particularly well for sales slides:
+Here are some examples of simple visual layouts good for sales slides:

 When it comes to the case study, though, you want to make the examples as concrete — and credible — as possible.